This page is for the current Black Canary, Dinah Laurel Lance. For the original Black Canary, see Dinah Drake Lance.

 Justice League: The New Frontier

-Both versions of the Black Canary make very brief appearances in the film, the original appearing as a member of the Justice Society of America, while the second Black Canary makes an appearance in the near end of the film amongst Supergirl and the Teen Titans.
+Both versions of the Black Canary make very brief appearances in the film, the original appearing as a member of the Justice Society of America, while the second Black Canary makes an appearance in the near end of the film amongst Supergirl and the Teen Titans, the next generation of heroes.

 DC Showcase: Green Arrow